Finitely forcible graphons

 \subsection{The finite case}

-A finite graph is called {\it complement reducible}, or for short, a {\it CR-graph}, if it can be constructed starting from single nodes, by repeated application of disjoint union and complementation.
-(These graphs are often called, in a somewhat unfortunate way, {\it cographs}).
-One of the many characterizations of these graphs is the following (see e.g. \cite{BLS} for more on these graphs).
+A simple graph is called {\it complement reducible}, or for short, a {\it CR-graph}, if it can be constructed starting from a single node, by repeated application of disjoint union and complementation.
+(These graphs are often called {\it cographs}).
+One of the many known characterizations of these graphs is the following (\cite{CLB}; see \cite{BLS} for more on these graphs).

-\begin{prop} A graph is a complement reducible if and only if it does not contain a path on $4$ nodes as an induced subgraph. \end{prop}
+\begin{prop} A simple graph is complement reducible if and only if it does not contain a path $P_4$ on $4$ nodes as an induced subgraph. \end{prop}

-Let $\widehat P_4$ denote the graph $K_4$ in which the edges of a path of length $3$ are colored red, and the remaining edges are colored blue.
+Let $\widehat P_4$ denote the graph $K_4$ in which the edges of a path of length $3$ are signed ``$+$'', and the remaining edges are signed ``$-$''.
 Then the condition in the proposition can be rephrased as

-Every CR-graph $G$ can be described by a rooted tree $T$ in a natural way \cite{CLS}: each node of $T$ represents a CR-graph; the leaves represent single nodes, the root represents $G$, and the descendants of each internal node represent the connected components of the graph represented by the node, complemented.
+Every CR-graph $G$ can be described by a rooted tree $T$ in a natural way \cite{CLB}: each node of $T$ represents a CR-graph; the leaves represent single nodes, the root represents $G$, and the children of each internal node represent the connected components of the graph represented by the node, complemented.
 Another way of describing this connection is that $G$ is defined on the leaves of $T$, and two nodes of $G$ are connected by an edge if and only if their last common ancestor is at an odd distance from the root.